linkai101/linkai101/README.md

 <br />

-Hi, I'm [Linkai Wu](https://linkaiwu.com/), a high school sophomore, student, programmer, techie, gamer.
+Hi, I'm [Linkai Wu](https://linkaiwu.com/), a high school sophomore, student, programmer, techie, and gamer.

 I am very passionate about all things tech and computer science, and I strive to learn, grow, and make a difference in my community.
 My interests include but are not limited to full-stack and frontend development, software engineering, and AI + machine learning.
 Technology and STEM aside, I also enjoy gaming, listening and playing music, educating and tutoring, and more.